 When I’m working online the art resources are limitless, but I’m also a school’s counsellor.
 Often when I start work with a new school I’ll find their resources are low, but basic pencils, crayons, or pens are enough for us to do some great therapeutic work.
 When these are hard to locate, especially in times of lockdown, there are many free draw and paint programmes online, as well as recipes for playdough, salt dough and (dare I say) slime.

 You can find objects and resources all around you.
 You may have old clothes or fabric to cut, or old toys to create a scene with.
 A friend recently collected some pebbles from Brighton beach for me and we sat decorating them with acrylic paint pens one evening.
 Shells are also wonderful to use.
 You can also find many natural materials out in green spaces, local to you.
 Using the environmental arts can be done outside or indoors.

 There are loads of ideas available online for using the environmental arts.
 One of my favourites is mandala making, outside, using leaves, stones, ferns, twigs, conkers and anything else you can find.
 You can make garlands or take bits home to stick and collage.
 The possibilities are endless if you are resourceful!

 5. Have fun and be playful!

 Engaging in activities purely for enjoyment can be difficult for some people.
-Those judgemental voices can filter in again – ‘make yourself useful, work hard, don’t be silly, behave yourself etc etc’.
-When you remove the judgement, you remove the feelings of shame and your child or young person will have the opportunity to engage in ‘flow state’ – meaning being fully immersed, energized, focused, fully involved and enjoying the activity – which results in self-reward.
-Flow state can help enhance brain function, raise serotonin levels and help regulate the nervous system.
+Those judgemental voices can filter in again – ‘make yourself useful, work hard, don’t be silly, behave yourself etc. When you remove the judgement, you remove the feelings of shame and your child or young person will have the opportunity to engage in a ‘flow state’ – meaning being fully immersed, energized, focused, fully involved and enjoying the activity – which results in self-reward.
+A flow state can help enhance brain function, raise serotonin levels and help regulate the nervous system.